Expert Legal Representation in Cobb County State Court

 State Court Clerk

-The Clerk’s Office does all administrative matters of the court, as stated in the law and the court rules.
-It’s organized into divisions such as Civil, Courtroom Deputies, Accounting, and Criminal, and that allows the office to perform their duties better.
-Maintaining records of every court proceeding, including misdemeanors, civil actions, and all traffic offenses, are also the office’s responsibilities.
+The Clerk’s Office does all administrative matters of the court system, as stated in the law and the court rules.
+It’s organized into divisions such as Civil, Courtroom Deputies, Accounting, and Criminal, allowing the office to perform its duties better.
+The office is responsible for maintaining records of every court proceeding, including misdemeanors, civil actions, and all traffic offenses.

 The Accounting Division of the Clerk’s Office can be reached by phone at (770) 528-1271.
 Court payments should be mailed to 12 East Park Square, Marietta, GA 30090.